Fergie-B/CI_PP1_AG/README.md

 1. As a returning user of the website, I want to be able to register as a member quickly and easily.
 2. As a returning user of the website, I want to be able to view the class schedule so that I can plan which classes I expect to attend.
 3. As a returning user of the website, I want to be able to view the class schedule to see if it aligns with my work hours.
-4. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form, telephone, social
+4. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form or social

 ### Site Owner
 #### User: Liam Kavanagh, Trainer and Manager at Apex Gym, Age 31